initialxy/initialxy-file-server/README.md

 # initialxy-file-server
 ![Showcase](app_showcase.gif)

 Yet another Raspberry Pi project of mine.
 This is a personal project, **not meant for production usages**.
 This project serves as an intentionally minimal file server that allows you to browse file directories from a configured directory.
-It is meant to be engaging, colorful and easy to use for kids, so you can put your own photos, study materials etc on Amazon FreeTime in an organized fashion.
+It is meant to be engaging, colorful and easy to use for kids, so you can put your own photos, study materials etc on Amazon Kids (FreeTime) tablets in an organized fashion.

 # Technial background
 One might ask, there are already tons of open source file servers out there.
 Why reinvent the wheel?
 As a matter of fact, I did put [Nextcloud](https://github.com/nextcloud) on my Raspberry Pi 3 and it works.
 But it's choking both the Raspberry Pi as well as Amazon Fire.
 Furthermore, its UI is much more advanced, and certainly not kids friendly.
 This project is meant to be light weight and intentionally minimal.
 I took this opportunity to update myself on Python 3.8 and Vue 3.0.
 It's a fun learning experience for me.